adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ## Zone {number} start-up
-The purpose of this automation is to register when a said actuator (wall plug) becomes available to Home Assistant, and turn on if the corresponding thermostat is requesting heat.
+The purpose of this automation is to register when a said actuator (relay) becomes available to Home Assistant, and turn on if the corresponding thermostat is requesting heat.

 Triggers:
 1. Add trigger: `State`